poseidon/typhoon/docs/topics/hardware.md

 While bare-metal Kubernetes clusters have no special hardware requirements (beyond the [min reqs](/bare-metal.md#requirements)), Typhoon does ensure certain router and server hardware integrates well with Kubernetes.

-## Ubiquitiy
+## Ubiquiti

-Ubiquity EdgeRouters work well with bare-metal Kubernetes clusters.
+Ubiquiti EdgeRouters work well with bare-metal Kubernetes clusters.
 Knowledge about how to setup an EdgeRouter and use the CLI is required.

 ### PXE